acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 >
 > "I'd like to see this book." says the Beholder.

- Now *Wulrif* feels there is an extra attachment to his book.
-We take a short rest while the constructs come by to take a drop of our blood.
-The Beholder busies itself in its corner, telekinetically manipulating a cauldron and various ingredients.
+*Wulrif* feels there is an extra attachment to his book.
+We take a short rest while the small Clockworks come by to take a drop of our blood.
+The Beholder busies itself in its corner, Telekinetically manipulating a cauldron and various ingredients.

  A little while later ...